mrodrigues22/neatback/README.md

 **No notifications appearing:**
 - Check Windows notification settings
-- Ensure notifications are enabled for the NeatBack app
+- Ensure notifications are enabled for the Slouti app

 ## Future Improvements